seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 A greater power than we can contradict
 Hath thwarted our intents.
 Come, come away.
 Thy husband in thy bosom there lies dead;
 And Paris too.
-Come, I’ll dispose of thee
+Come, I'll dispose of thee
 Among a sisterhood of holy nuns:
 Stay not to question, for the watch is coming;
 Come, go, good Juliet,